BeerendraMC/CustomAngularMaterialGrid/README.md

 ### List of Features supported by Grid component

-- Sort on individual column and default sort option
+- Sort on individual column and default sort option.
 - Search (Globally or on a particular column or on any two columns.
-For global filter you must pass ‘globalFilter’ string to the ‘onColumn’ property of ‘searchOption’ input object)
+For global filter you must pass ‘globalFilter’ string to the ‘onColumn’ property of ‘searchOption’ input object).
-- Optional pagination
+- Optional pagination.
-- Configurable page size options
+- Configurable page size options.
 - Vertical scroll bar if the user selects more than the given no of rows per page (that number is configurable).
 When the user selects 20 rows per page from the page size options the height of the grid increases but our customer wanted to freeze the height to display a certain no of rows (10 or 5) and introduce a vertical scroll if the user wants to view more rows than that number.
-- Hyperlink
+- Hyperlink.
-- Hyperlink and description
+- Hyperlink and description.
-- Dropdown
+- Dropdown.
-- Multiple Custom Template columns with click events
+- Multiple Custom Template columns.
-- Custom CSS (column level)
+- Custom CSS (column level).
-- Spinner (while fetching data from the api)
+- Spinner (while fetching data from the api).
-- Configurable message to display when there is no data (defaults to ‘No data available.’)
+- Configurable message to display when there is no data (defaults to ‘No data available.’).